MostAwesomeDude/construct/docs/basics.rst

 For those of you familiar with C, Structs are very intuitive, but here's a short explanation for the larger audience.
 A Struct is a sequenced collection of fields or other components, that are parsed/built in that order.
-Note that if two or more fields of a Struct have the same name, the last field "wins;" that is, the last field's value will be the value returned from a parse.
+Note that if two or more fields of a Struct have the same name, the last field "wins";
+that is, the last field's value will be the value returned from a parse.

 >>> from construct import Struct, UBInt8, SLInt16, LFloat32